Iodine: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

 Iodine is essential for the synthesis of thyroid hormones.
-In fact, the human thyroid gland concentrates about 30% of the body's iodine for thyroid hormone synthesis.
-Lesser amounts of iodine are found in the salivary glands, breasts, choroid plexus, and gastric mucosa.
-Iodine is a vital component of thyroid hormones (thyroxine (T4) and triiodothyronine (T3)) that control numerous biochemical reactions, including protein synthesis and enzymatic processes, and are responsible for myelination of the developing central nervous system.
+Indeed, the human thyroid gland concentrates about 30% of the body's iodine for the synthesis of thyroid hormones.
+Smaller amounts of iodine are found in the salivary glands, the breasts, the choroid plexus and the gastric mucosa.
+Iodine is an indispensable component of thyroid hormones (thyroxine (T4) and triiodothyronine (T3)) that control many biochemical reactions, including protein synthesis and enzymatic processes, and are responsible for the myelination of the developing central nervous system.
 In people with hyperthyroidism, iodine inhibits the release and synthesis of thyroid hormone.
-Iodine deficiency or excess leads to thyroid insufficiency.
-Significant iodine deficiency during intrauterine life leads to abnormal brain growth and maturation, resulting in cretinism.
-As such, iodine is the trace element whose deficit most affects human life.
+Iodine deficiency or excess can lead to thyroid insufficiency.
+Severe iodine deficiency during intrauterine life causes abnormal brain growth and maturation, resulting in cretinism.
+As such, iodine is the trace element whose deficiency has the greatest impact on human life.

 Usages associés